-A learning content management system is a web-based application for managing course communication, collaboration, administration, tracking, and reporting.
+A learning content management system (or engine, if you prefer) is a web-based application for managing course communication, collaboration, administration, tracking, and reporting.

 - modular portal - easy to add additional functionality

 - pluggable content from publishers, peers and specialists

 - detailed tracking of grades, by achievement level, group, or other criteria, with advanced notification configurability